WDI-SEA/fetch-cats-lab/readme.md

 It is important to break down any development project in to smaller pieces and tackle them one at a time.
 Here is a list of how you might want to attack this project.

 * Create your form (HTML/CSS)
-* Prevent default and show an alert on form submit
+* Prevent default form submission and verify that you can type something into the form
 * Use AJAX to make a request.
 Show data in console
   * **IMPORTANT NOTE:** You'll need to set `crossDomain: true` in your AJAX request.
 Otherwise, you'll get a cross origin error.
 See documentation here: http://api.jquery.com/jquery.ajax/
 * Create an array of image URLs (tip: use [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) and [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)).
 * Make the form / title / description hide
 * Cycle through images
     * tip: use [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval)
-    * Maybe just set the src attribute of a single image tag for now
+    * Either add images, or change the `src` of a single image tag
 * Add some interesting style / animation
 * Create button to stop animation (tip: use [clearInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/clearInterval)).